 I’ve found the most success planting my garlic cloves from October through November.
 Choose a time when temperatures are mild and not extremely hot.
 Seriously though, if time got away from you, it’s now late fall and you can still get through the not-quite-frozen ground, plant away!
 Odds are in your favor.

 Raised beds are great for growing garlic due to the excellent drainage, but you can also grow in-ground in loose, healthy garden soil.
 Separate into cloves and plant 1 to 2 inches deep and 4 to 6 inches apart in full sun.
 The cloves should be placed plump side down (where the roots will form) and pointy side up.
-Cover with soil and top with 6” of leaves or straw.
+Cover with soil and top with 4 to 6” of leaves or straw.

 Watering